 Resources From Our Toolkit

 We have many resources at PositivePsychology.com that will help you to start and maintain mindfulness practices.
-Most work well in or can be tailored for group settings, such as the Walking Down the Street exercise.
-In this exercise, participants must visualize themselves walking down the street and being slighted by an acquaintance.
+Most work well in or can be tailored for group settings, such as the 3-Step Mindfulness exercise.
+In this exercise, participants must practice stepping out of autopilot, becoming aware of their breath, and expanding their awareness outward.

 The Mindfulness X© course is based on the hugely successful training provided by our own Dr. Hugo Alberts.
 The eight-session mindfulness training will guide you through the powerful effects of mindfulness for use by yourself or within a group.

 A Take-Home Message

 Learning mindfulness is a journey, one in which the final destination may be unclear with plenty of opportunities to take a wrong turn and become lost along the way.

 Sometimes we need help.